 Most animal damage control laws originated to protect humans and human property against certain damages dogs caused.
 Recently, some jurisdictions have tried to impose the same laws on cats, despite the obvious differences between the species.

 Most importantly, cats differ from dogs in the kind and seriousness of harm they may cause.
 Animal damage control laws were enacted in the U.S. primarily to compensate for dogs killing livestock and to protect against rabies, which at the time had no preventive vaccine or post-exposure treatment.
 Cats, at most, can cause only trivial damage to humans and their property.
-Rabies, meanwhile, has been virtually eradicated from cat and dog populations; no human has died after being bitten by an infected cat in over 40 years in the United States.
-Since leash laws are intended to protect against significant harm, there is no justification for leashing cats.
+Rabies, meanwhile, is uncommon in cats and its possibility of being transmitted from cats to humans is near-nonexistent.
+Since leash laws are often intended to protect against significant harm, there is no justification for leashing cats.

 Myth: Cats shouldn’t be allowed outdoors off a leash because they kill birds and wildlife.